-While all the above use cases are necessary for a good browsing experience, they might also be a source of a security problem, because the website you are browsing can request your web browser to retrieve data from another website without your consent.
-If such requests are not handled correctly, an attacker can launch a Cross-Site Request Forgery attack.
+While this improves the browsing experience, it might also be a source of a security problem if a website asks the web browser to retrieve data from another website without the user’s consent.
+If such requests are not handled correctly, an attacker can launch a cross-site request forgery attack – a type of attack that has made the OWASP Top 10 list of most critical web application security flaws several times.

-When a website requests data from another website on behalf of a user, as long as the request is an unauthenticated one, i.e. the session cookie is not sent, there are no security concerns.
-Though when the user’s session cookie is sent with the request, an attacker can launch a Cross-Site Request forgery attack, which abuses the trust relationship between the victim’s browser and the web server.
+When a website requests data from another website on behalf of a user, there are no security concerns as long as the request is unauthenticated, i.e. the session cookie is not sent.
+However, when the user’s session cookie is sent with the request, attackers can launch a cross-site request forgery attack that abuses the trust relationship between the victim’s browser and the web server.

-A Quick Introduction to HTTP Requests & Web Cookie
+A Quick Introduction to HTTP Requests and Cookies

-A HTTP GET request is when you request a web server data.
-Example; when you enter the URL in the web browser you instruct the browser to send a HTTP GET request to the web server on which the website is hosted, so the web server in return sends the response for the browser to render it.
+HTTP GET requests are used to request data from the web server.
+For example, when you enter a website URL in your web browser, you instruct the browser to send an HTTP GET request to the web server that hosts the website.
+The server then returns the response, and the browser renders it.